< Browse to Previous Essay | Browse to Next Essay >

 The land and waters had been home to Salish tribes for millennia, but they would be overwhelmed by their new neighbors within a few short years.

-On September 14, 1851, King County's first white settlers arrived at the mouth of the then-winding Duwamish River.
+On September 14, 1851, King County's first new settlers arrived at the mouth of the then-winding Duwamish River.
 They explored the area and on September 16, selected claims about three miles up the river.
 About two weeks later, on September 27, 1851, they brought family members and household goods by scow from the Nisqually River near Ft.
 Steilacoom to their claims.
 These original settlers were Luther M. Collins (1813-1860), Collins' wife Diana, and their children Lucinda and Stephen, Henry Van Asselt (1817-1902), Jacob Mapel (or Maple) (1798-1884) and his adult son Samuel Mapel (or Maple) (1827-1880).

 Names and Ages of the Collins Party upon Their Arrival on the Duwamish on September 27, 1851